EricaReis/athena-store/README.md

 ## Getting Started

-To run the app you can access [[deploy link]] or follow the steps below:
+To run the app you can access [Deploy](https://athena-store.netlify.app/) or follow the steps below:

 First, clone the project: